after Ted Hughes

 than it was twenty years ago.

-there’s no pride, no envy,
+There’s no pride, no envy,

 just maybe the hard firm control